What Type Of Artist Is The Japanese Artist Yayoi Kusama?

 Yayoi Kusama – Obsessed with Polka Dots | Tate

-There are so many variables and layers to Yayoi Kusama’s art and who she is as an artist that it is difficult to pin down exactly what kind of artist she is.
+There are so many variables and layers to Yayoi Kusama’s art and who she is as an artist that it is difficult to pinpoint precisely what kind of artist she is.
 She is multi-faceted and multi-talented.
-She has been successful in various art fields such as painting, sculptures, art insulations, performance art, film, fashion, poetry, and fiction.
-In some of her art she will put herself into the art as a central figure.

-Many people try to define what kind of artist she is, some say she is a conceptual artist, others say that she is pop art and minimalist artist.
+Many people try to define what kind of artist she is; some say she is a conceptual artist, others say that she is pop art and minimalist artist.
 Others say her art shows attributes of feminism, surrealism, art brut, and abstract expressionism.
 Even the art critics and curators cannot fully agree on what type of artist Yayoi Kusama is.

 Yayoi Kusama’s Art and Mental Health

-One reason it is so hard to know what kind of artist Yayoi Kusama is, because her work is infused with attributes of autobiographical, psychological, and sexual content.
+One reason it is so hard to know what kind of artist Yayoi Kusama is because her work is infused with attributes of autobiographical, psychological, and sexual content.
 She has always been very open about the fact that she suffers from mental health.

 In Japan, she lives in a mental health facility during the nighttime, but during the day, she goes to her studio to work on her art.
 Kusama is very disciplined in working in her studio every day.
 But she has also said that her art is a way for her to deal with and express her mental health issues.